-The table shows the distribution of human and financial resources per Activity based on staff and budget for 2025 in line with Regulation (EU) 2016/1625 of the European Parliament and of the Council amending Regulation (EC) No 1406/2002 establishing a European Maritime Safety Agency and use the Multiannual Financial Framework 2021-2027 plus additional resources made available for salary expenditure due to high inflation and plus additional resources foreseen by the Regulation of the European Parliament and of the Council on the use of renewable and low-carbon fuels in maritime transport (Fuel EU Maritime) and its subsequent resources allocation; as well as the proposal to amend Regulation (EC) No 1406/2002 and the resources foreseen under the new Maritime Safety Package.
+[•] The table shows the distribution of human and financial resources per Activity based on staff and budget for 2025 as amended in line with Regulation (EU) 2016/1625 of the European Parliament and of the Council amending Regulation (EC) No 1406/2002 establishing a European Maritime Safety Agency and use the Multiannual Financial Framework 2021-2027 plus additional resources made available for salary expenditure due to high inflation and plus additional resources foreseen by the Regulation of the European Parliament and of the Council on the use of renewable and low-carbon fuels in maritime transport (Fuel EU Maritime) and its subsequent resources allocation; as well as resources foreseen under the new Maritime Safety Package.
 Furthermore, the EU contribution is increased by an amount corresponding to 2.3% times the planned salary expenditures (i.e. Title 1) weighted by the share of the EU budget subsidy in the total budget of the Agency.

-- The Agency implements an activity-based approach to budgeting and reporting.
+[•] The Agency implements an activity-based approach to budgeting and reporting.
 The lifecycle stretches from initial planning of the draft budget preparation which starts towards the end of year N-2 to the final presentation of actuals in the Consolidated Annual Activity Report in year N+1.

 Activity-Based Budgeting (ABB) codes are tagged to commitments and payments, tracking the cost of both direct and indirect activities.
 Direct staff is allocated to one or more operational activities in 25% FTE segments according to their prevailing functions.
-Indirect staff and overhead and administrative costs are ventilated across operational activities, based on the number of direct FTEs allocated to each activity. - In line with the respective budget ceilings, 2027 appropriations are derived by extrapolating 2026 appropriations in proportion to the variance between the base year 2026 budget ceiling and the budget ceiling of the target year 2027.
-The human resource allocation per ABB for 2026 and 2027 is based on the planning for 2025 increased by additional staff foreseen under the proposed revision of the EMSA mandate and the new Maritime Safety Package Directives.
+Indirect staff and overhead and administrative costs are ventilated across operational activities, based on the number of direct FTEs allocated to each activity.

+[•] In line with the respective budget ceilings, 2027 appropriations are derived by extrapolating 2026 appropriations in proportion to the variance between the base year 2026 budget ceiling and the budget ceiling of the target year 2027.
+The human resource allocation per ABB for 2026 and 2027 is based on the planning for 2025 increased by additional staff foreseen under the new Maritime Safety Package Directives.